Blog

 Live data!
 From the cloud!
 On your phone!

-Data that arrives attached to an emails is DOA.
+Data that arrives attached to an email is DOA.
 This is one of my absolute pet peeves.
-Further, once people begin offline discussion and editing of the data, the risk of multiple inaccurate versions / views of the same data set commonplace.
+Further, once people begin offline discussion and editing of the data, the risk of multiple inaccurate versions/views of the same data set is commonplace.

 BI tools need to pull from a live backend at all times.
 When I pull up a link to view a dashboard the data should be (pseudo) real-time, up-to-date, and time stamped clearly with the data last run.